crccheck/kinesis-streams/README.md

 ### Options

 * `options.logger` ([optional](#loggers)) [bunyan], [winston], or logger with `debug`, `error` and `info`
-* `options.highWaterMark` (default: 16) Buffer this many records before writing to Kinesis
+* `options.highWaterMark` (default: 16) Buffer this many records before writing to Kinesis.
+Equivalent to `CollectionMaxCount`
 * `options.maxRetries` (default: 3) How many times to attempt a failed Kinesis put
 * `options.retryTimeout` (default: 100) The initial retry delay in milliseconds
-* `options.wait` (default: 500) How many milliseconds it should periodically flush
+* `options.wait` (default: 500) How many milliseconds it should periodically flush.
+Equivalent to `RecordMaxBufferedTime`

+Some of these options have equivalents in the official [KPL].

 ### Custom events